AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-02-0.md

 Adobe has identified the following known issues for the 2025.02.0 release:

-- Using images as variables in the PDF template cover page is not resolving correctly in the PDF output.
+- When using images as variables in the PDF template, it does not resolves in the output.
-- Using **Locate in repository** for a topic does not scroll to the precise location of the topic.
+- When using **Locate in repository** from the Map console for a map/topic, it fails to accurately point the location if the repository is collapsed or if the map/topic is located towards the bottom of the repository.
-- Sorting by title in the **Topic list** reports is not functioning when using `<conref>` or `<conkeyref>` in the title.
+- In **Topic list** reports, sorting by title fails for assets with `<conref>` or `<conkeyref>` in the title, causing these entries to always appear at the top.
 - Switching the folder profile does not immediately reflect changes on the UI without refreshing the browser.
-- Extension framework is not functioning.
+- Due to changes in the Guides UI, the extension framework does not support customizations made in the previous versions of Guides.
-- Selective publishing is not supported when there is a TOC change in the map.
+- The complete TOC of the map does not update when selectively publishing topics from the map.
-- Publishing a map containing external links and cross-references with Markdown fails on Windows server.
+- Publishing a map that contains a Markdown file with internal image references, fails on Windows servers.
 - Converting a bulleted list to a numbered list still displays the bullet in the Editor.
-- Content is not being published for the Native AEM site when it involves a Markdown file.
+- Publishing to native AEM site fails when markdown files are referred in a map.